This article provides a high level summary of the potential advantages and disadvantages of using a collective investment.

 For certain trusts, dividend income is also taxed at 38.1%.

-Since April 2017 Interest distributions have been paid without the deduction of basic rate tax.
+Interest distributions are paid without the deduction of basic rate tax.
 Individuals have a personal savings allowance of either £1,000 (for basic rate tax payers) or £500 (for higher rate tax payers) where 0% is payable.

 Capital gains tax

-- Legal Personal Representatives also have an annual exemption of £11,300 for 2017/18, but trustees only have half of this, ie £5,650, which is divisable by the number of trusts in existence with the same settlor to a minimum of £1,130 per trust.
+- Legal Personal Representatives also have an annual exemption of £12,300 for 2020/21, but trustees only have half of this, ie £6,150, which is divisible by the number of trusts in existence with the same settlor to a minimum of £1,230 per trust.

 Advantages of collective investments